-- MUS 538.
+- MUS 530.
+Vocal Literature (2).
+A survey of vocal literature from 1640 to 1950.
+The solo and ensemble music from the beginning of oratorio and opera through the late 18th and 19th centuries.
+Stylistic and analytical studies of representative composers. - MUS 531.
+Symphonic Literature (2).
+A survey of symphonic styles in orchestral literature with detailed study of selected examples from representative composers. - MUS 534.
+Survey of Modern Practices in Elementary School Music (2).
+This course is activity-oriented with special emphasis on the latest workable techniques associated with teaching music to children. - MUS 535.
+Band Administration (2).
+Materials, methods, organization, and supervision of school band programs.
+Techniques involved with the preparation and performance of instrumental ensembles. - MUS 536.
+Choral Administration (2).
+Materials, methods, organization and supervision of the school vocal program.
+Techniques of teaching choral ensembles. - MUS 538.
 Seminar: Problems and Projects in Elementary School Music (3).
 A course designed for research and report projects relating to new trends in music in the elementary schools.
 Development and application of experimental approaches. - MUS 543.
 Instrumental Pedagogy (2).
 Principles of orchestra and band performances as they relate to studio instruction.
 Principles of how to teach woodwinds, brass and percussion instruments. - MUS 544.
 Vocal Pedagogy (2).
 A study of the principles of vocal instruction with special emphasis on a survey of teaching, procedure, vocal anatomy, terminology and literature. - MUS 545.
 Choral Literature (2).
 Sacred music from the 16th century to the present.
 Small forms-motets and anthems; large forms-oratorios and cantatas. - MUS 547.
 Piano Pedagogy (2).
 A study of the methods and materials of piano teaching. - MUS 548.
 Seminar in Music History (2).
 A course in selected problems and periods in music history. - MUS 560, 561.
 Ensembles (1,1).
 Study and performance of either vocal music or instrumental music.
 Ensemble selection depends on whether or not the candidate is a vocal or instrumental major.
-All candidates who major in music performance must enroll in ensemble for two semesters. - MUS 584.
+All candidates who major in music performance must enroll in ensemble for two semesters.

+- MUS 584.
 Modern Trends in Public School Music (3).
 Latest trends in teaching music in the public schools.
 Required of all music education students. - MUS 588.
 Applied Voice (2).
 Advanced private study of vocal techniques and literature for the graduate student in music education emphasis. - MUS 590.
 Practicum in Music (3).
 Involves regular visits to schools and community centers, and/or special projects to broaden the student's perspective in the area. - MUS 591.
 Directed Graduate Individual Study (3).
-Offer periodically in selected musical topics approved by an adviser who guides a student's project in music history and literature, music theory or music education. - MUS 595.
+Offered periodically in selected musical topics approved by an adviser who guides a student's project in music history and literature, music theory or music education. - MUS 595.
 Applied Music, Instrumental (3).
 Advanced private study of instrumental techniques and literature for the graduate student in music education emphasis. - MUS 599.
 Research and Thesis (6).
 Optional.
 Research and thesis writing supervised by the student's thesis adviser.